-The Goldman Sachs Junior Analyst Program, instituted in the 1970s to develop top talent for its investment banking division, officially was eliminated by that firm in 2013.
+The Goldman Sachs Junior Analyst Program, instituted in the 1970s to develop talent for its investment banking division, was officially eliminated by Goldman in 2013.
 As with similar programs offered by its key rivals on Wall Street, many participants would use the Goldman program as a stepping stone to even more lucrative (and often much less stressful) positions elsewhere.

 Hallmarks of the old Goldman Sachs program were a preponderance of grunt work and extremely long hours, including working overnight, sleeping in the office, and essentially being on call 24/7.
 Those who survived and thrived in this environment inevitably tended to be those who live to work rather than work to live.

-Whether or not they are an informal program, junior investment banking analysts typically work under the direction of more senior investment bankers or investment banking analysts.
-The work done by the junior analysts normally will cover:
+New investment banking analysts typically work under the direction of senior investment bankers or analysts.
+The work done by the new analysts covers: